madrilene/lenesaile.com/src/en/blog/2022-02-15-new-store-alberto-ballesteros-eleventy-snipcart.md

 For Jamstack websites where the store is more of an add-on, Snipcart and Stripe are great solutions with their combination of easy setup and deep customization.

-For a Wordpress site, the CMS's own Woocommerce plugin is a classic.
-It is also possible to combine Wordpress with the other store solutions.
+For a WordPress site, the CMS's own Woocommerce plugin is a classic.
+It is also possible to combine WordPress with the other store solutions.

 ## What is the best solution for an online store?